 Setting Up Project

-This project is Python-based and you will be using Jupyter for the development.
+This project is Python-based, and we will be using the Jupyter for development.
 Open a new notebook in Jupyter and rename it to MaskFaces.
 Import the following libraries in the project.

 #open cv import cv2 #to visualize image import matplotlib.pyplot as plt

-Note: I am using Windows machine for this tutorial.
-The project is developed using Anaconda - Jupyter environment.
-If you are not familiar to Anaconda and/or Jupyter, you can observe the full demo video given at the end of this course.
+Note: I am using a Windows machine for this tutorial.
+This project is developed using Anaconda - Jupyter environment.
+If you are not familiar with Anaconda and/or Jupyter.

 A Haar Cascade is a classifier that is used for object detection in a given source.
 The haarcascade_frontalface_default.xml file defines a Haar Cascade designed by OpenCV to detect the frontal face.
 It is a pre-trained model to detect faces.
-To load this model in your project, first you need to specify the path to this XML file, which is specified in the following code statement:
+To load this model in your project, first, you need to specify the path to this XML, file as shown in the code snippet below:

 #path to haarcascade file cascpath= r'C:\Users\DRSARANG\Desktop\opencv\data\haarcascades\haarcascade_frontalface_default.xml'

-Note: You will need to modify the path in the above statement to where ever you have stored the XML file in your drive.
+Note: You will need to edit the path in the above statement and add the location to your XML file.

 face_cascade = cv2.CascadeClassifier(cascpath)